rdmsr/cppdoc/CONFIG.md

 ## `pages`
 - `index` (optional): Markdown file to use as the index file, if an index page is not specified, the root namespace's comment will be used instead.
 - `extra` (optional): List of file paths to serve as extra documentation pages.
+These may be globs.

 ## `doctests` (optional)
 - `enable`: Whether to enable documentation tests or not.